krrish94/krrish94.github.io/_pages/about.md

 I am a postdoc at [MIT CSAIL](https://www.csail.mit.edu/) with [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html) and [Antonio Torralba](https://web.mit.edu/torralba/www/).
 I received my PhD at [Mila](https://mila.quebec/en/), advised by [Liam Paull](http://liampaull.ca/).

-My goal is to design intelligent agents that build rich, multisensory models of the world, integrating vision, audition, haptics, and language.
-My research revolves around two questions: *What kinds of computational models of the world do robots and AI systems need?
-How do we build them?* My work draws upon ideas from robotics, computer vision, graphics, and computational cognitive science; intertwining our understanding of the world with probabilistic inference and deep learning.
+My research revolved around designing *structured world models for robots*: rich, multisensory models of the world that best leverage our understanding of real-world phenomena such as physics, graphics, and multisensory integration.
+I am interested in understanding and building computational abstractions that best enable robots and embodied AI systems to perceive, reason, and act in the real-world.
+My work draws upon ideas from robotics, computer vision, graphics, and computational cognitive science; intertwining our understanding of the world with probabilistic inference and deep learning.

 My work has been recognized with PhD fellowship awards from NVIDIA and Google, and a best-paper award from IEEE RAL.

-<span style="color:red; font-weight:bold;">I am on the faculty job market this season.</span>
+<span style="color:red; font-weight:bold;">I am looking for academic / industry roles this cycle (Jan-May 2024).</span> Access my <a href="krishna-research-statement-compressed.pdf">research statement</a> for an overview of my work.